JohanneKnz/knitting_project/README.md

 ## Future Implementations.
 Use javascript to perform return to top function on project page.
 Use javascript to add a feature to vote for what type of project users want the next knit along to be.
 A mentor page - This would have a photo of the mentors together with a small bio.
 The page would match users with mentors who are availiable to assist people with their projects.
 I would also like to add a link to their instagram and/or YouTube page.

+Use javascript to make the checkboxes in the knit along form required.

 ## Accessibility
 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I have achieved this by:
 - Using semantic HTML.